-My ambitions are to go to Africa on safari; to track wolves, bears and lynx in Iberia, and to track tigers in Siberia.
+My ambitions are to do bird ringing, track wolves and lynx in Iberia and work in conservation.

 My best ever mammal sighting (so far) was a wolverine in Finland, whilst on a bear watching trip.
 We saw 52 Russian brown bears, including cubs, and also white tailed eagle and black kite.
 We stayed in Finland during midsummer, and it was light all the time.
 We stayed by a lake in a cabin.
 There were black throated divers on the lake, and they called at midnight.

 I have been to Majorca twice to watch birds.
 We saw over 40 species including wryneck, red knobbed coot, turtle dove, hoopoe, woodchat shrike, marsh harrier, osprey, Eleanora’s falcon, black vulture, griffon vulture and booted eagle.

 I like to draw in pencil, and also use pencil crayon.
 I usually use photographs (sometimes from screenshots of my own films).
 I don’t ever go very far without a sketch book.
 I also sometimes use oil pastels, and when I do paintings, I use gouache.
 In 2014, Mummy had a book printed of my best drawings, and I also drew stars from Spring, Autumn and Winterwatch, and Mummy had them printed as a book too in 2017.
 I gave copies to my teachers, and I am hoping to give Chris Packham one when we go to this year’s Birdfair.